The DNA of nuclear models: How AI predicts nuclear masses

-Local Jaffe corrections using the $+$ nearest and next-to-nearest neighbors as in Fig.~\ref{fig:interp2} (right) reduces the RMS of our simple model, which recall has no physics microscopic terms, to 0.17~MeV.
-This is substantially better than WS4, the best physics model, and even slightly better than Ref.~\cite{Wang:2014qqa}.
+Local Jaffe corrections using the $+$ nearest and next-to-nearest neighbors as in Fig.~\ref{fig:interp2} (right) reduces the RMS of our simple model, which recall has no physics microscopic terms, to 0.18~MeV.
+This is substantially better than WS4, the best physics model, and even consistent with Ref.~\cite{Wang:2014qqa}.
 Instead, applying these corrections to WS4 reduces its RMS to 0.16~MeV, which beats all but the most advanced AI models (such as Ref.~\cite{Kitouni:2023rct}) without using any AI or complicated interpolation.

 Local Jaffe corrections can be improved by also correcting the neutronic (protonic) component for isotopic (isotonic) neighbors, which are used to obtain the protonic (neutronic) corrections in Fig.~\ref{fig:interp2} (right).
-This is done by considering all available nearest and next-to-nearest neighbors of nucleus $(Z,N)$ in a linear regression that determines local Jaffe corrections for each $Z \in [Z-2,Z+2]$ and $N \in [N-2,N+2]$~\cite{Supp}.\footnote{Local Jaffe corrections work well even when most neighboring nuclei are unobserved, which is a major advantage over using the GK relations directly.} Applying these corrections to our symbolic model gives an RMS of 0.14~MeV.
-Instead, applying them to WS4 produces an RMS of 0.12~MeV (residuals shown in Fig.~\ref{fig:res-ws4-cor}).
+This is done by considering all available nearest and next-to-nearest neighbors of nucleus $(Z,N)$ in a linear regression that determines local Jaffe corrections for each $Z \in [Z-2,Z+2]$ and $N \in [N-2,N+2]$~\cite{Supp}.\footnote{Local Jaffe corrections work well even when most neighboring nuclei are unobserved, which is a major advantage over using the GK relations directly; see Table~\ref{tab:localjafferms}.} Applying these corrections to WS4 produces an RMS below 0.12~MeV (residuals shown in Fig.~\ref{fig:res-ws4-cor}).
 These are state-of-the-art results for \eb predictions---and they are based on explainable corrections to a physics model, not a black-box AI approach.
 Therefore, our main result is that AI has rediscovered a long forgotten nuclear property we refer to as Jaffe factorization, and when this is applied locally to physics-model calculations it provides state-of-the-art, interpretable predictions for nuclear masses.

 In summary, AI models have shown promise making high-precision predictions of nuclear masses, some even surpassing the best physics models.
 However, the reliability of AI predictions can be difficult to assess.
 We presented here the first AI model that not only achieves cutting-edge precision for $E_b$, but does so in an interpretable manner.
 We showed why the most important dimensions of its internal representation form a double helix, and that its predictions can be factorized and ordered hierarchically, with the most important terms corresponding to well-known symbolic models (such as the famous LD).
 Remarkably, the improvement of the AI model over symbolic ones can be attributed to a nuclear property we refer to as localized Jaffe factorization.